belzecue/RabidTunes-rabid-hole-punch-server/README.md

 ### 4 (Everybody) - Confirm Start Session info received - `y:<sessionname>:<playername>`

-After receiveing the list of players message, it is nice to send a confirmation to let the server know that we received the info, so it stops sending us the start session message.
+After receiving the list of players message, it is nice to send a confirmation to let the server know that we received the info, so it stops sending us the start session message.
 It is not only to save resources, but to prevent it to spam our ports.

 Example:
 `y:NiceRoom:SuperPlayer`

+After sending this message, the communications with this relay server should be finished.
+[Check out this section to see what's next.](https://gitlab.com/RabidTunes/rabid-hole-punch-server#what-to-do-after-receiving-the-players-ips-and-ports)

 ### Optional message in session (Host) - Kick player from session - `k:<sessionname>:<player-name-to-kick>`